Immigration and Nationality legislation

 The Immigration (Isle of Man) Order 2008 is an Order in Council made by the Privy Council.
 It extends to the Isle of Man relevant elements of United Kingdom immigration law including the Immigration Act 1971.
 It has been amended several times and links to the relevant documents are set out below.

-Section 3(2) of the Immigration Act 1971 (as extended to the Isle of Man) grants the Council of Ministers power to make immigration rules to regulate the entry into and stay in the Isle of Man for people who are subject to immigration control.
+Section 3(2) of the Immigration Act 1971 (as extended to the Isle of Man) grants the Minister for Treasury power to make immigration rules to regulate the entry into and stay in the Isle of Man for people who are subject to immigration control.
 The Isle of Man immigration rules are substantially similar to the United Kingdom’s rules but not identical.
 The rules are updated and amended by a Statement of Changes which is laid before Tynwald.